[ Reprinted from The Hahnemannian Monthly. November, 1916].

 SKIN: Acne vulgaris cleared up entirely on two students while proving Glycerin.
 After the primary effects of weakness and exhaustion passed and the prover began to feel well, the acne gradually disappeared.

 FEVER: Both male and female provers developed rise in temperature and also increase in blood pressure to the extent of from 20 to 30 millimeters.

 A critical analysis of the provers shows, first, that Glycerin is capable of disturbing the nutrition of the vital economy in its primary action, and secondarily, that it seems to improve the general state of nutrition.

 I will offer a few clinical cases showing the depth of action of pure Glycerin.

-CASE II.
+CARE II.
 Mr. S., baker, age 66 years.
 Diabetes for years; weakness; dyspnoea; headache; urine saccharose, with acetone; great debility.
 No albumin or casts.
-He was placed on strict diet and given Sulphur, Phosphoric acid, Uranium nitrate, Arsenicum album, Syzigium jambolanum, and potentized blood.
+He was placed on strict diet and given Sulphur, Phosphoric acid, Uranium nitrate, Arsenicum album, Syzygium jambolanum, and potentized blood.
 Glycerin was then given with the result that the urine cleared up, a good appetite developed, and after a period of two years sexual vigor returned.

 CASE III.
 C.H.H., a baby two years old, Drs.
 Yeager and Macfarlan assisting.
 Influenzal pneumonia.
 Profuse coryza and dyspnoea.
 Consolidation in both lungs; weakness and debility after twelve days.
 Glycerin 200 was given, and a complete recovery ensued, with improvement at once.